 Altogether, the scale and diversity of the grounds is truly epic and will require a tremendous amount of upkeep to stay in top condition.
 The ground’s football pitches will need to be of a quality which replicates Premier League stadiums to give the players the most realistic experience.
 The golf course too will require constant and fastidious attention.
 Then, there are the conservation areas, a multitude of lawns, plants and shrubs which add to the grandeur of the 185-acre delux complex.

-Tasked with the job of fighting back the weeds, strategising over grass care, and conserving every inch of the 185-acre plot to the highest standards is a small army of groundskeepers.
-Just like the footballers, the next generation of groundskeepers who are using the grounds to train in preparation for maintaining Premier League pitches.
-Like the footballers themselves, LCFC has provided the groundskeepers with the best equipment money can buy.
+LCFC employ a small army of groundskeepers tasked with the job of fighting back the weeds, strategising over grass care, and conserving every inch of the 185-acre plot to the highest standards.
+Just like the footballers, the next generation of groundskeepers will use the extensive grounds to master their craft in preparation for maintaining Premier League pitches.
+LCFC know it’s the team behind the footballers who win goals and to that end provide the groundskeepers with the best equipment money can buy.
 This includes a fleet of around 30 John Deere maintenance vehicles consisting of gators and ride-on mowers.
-With so many maintenance vehicles requiring between 40 and 50 litres of fuel to fill, McLaren knew that the grounds required a petrol tank onsite.
+With so many maintenance vehicles requiring between 40 and 50 litres of fuel to fill, it was clear to McLaren that the grounds required a reliable petrol dispensing tank onsite.

 Fortunately, LCFC was already well acquainted with a reputable tank manufacturer.
 In 2018 Tuffa manufactured a tank and water bowser for LCFC’s new Broadcast Media Centre so was already known to the club for reliability and high-quality workmanship.
 Once again, Tuffa was set to manufacturing a tank for LCFC with McLaren choosing Tuffa’s 975 litre petrol tank.
 As standard, these steel tanks are manufactured in accordance with the Blue book guidelines and DSEAR (Dangerous Substances & Explosive Atmospheres Regulations).
 Because the tanks are fire-proofed and bunded they also offer protection to the site and environment.
 Additionally, McLaren chose to upgrade the tank with a Hytek Alpha FC10 forecourt-style dispenser and fuel management system with passcodes to activate the pump and a purpose-built plinth for the tower.